kartonfarkas/api_docs/source/suite/customers/customer_settings.rst

 Where *name* is the name of the customer.

-For more information on timezones available in the Suite, see :doc:`time_zones`.
+For more information on timezones available in the Suite, see :doc:`../appendices/time_zones`.